ycalvinner/blog_drugbase/content/_index.md

 title: Home
 ---

-This is a site about drug quality management technology which may includes statistics, manufacturing, quality, regulatory, etc.
+This is a website which talks about __Drug Quality Management Technology__ whcih may includes satistical analysis, regulatory requirements, Best Practices for the drug manufacturing and quality management.

+This is _Jonie_ that expect to communicate with you.

 ---